 However, we will acknowledge that there are certain people that like to have 30 browser tabs open while listening to Apple Music (we’re certainly guilty).
 If that’s a luxury you can’t live without, the bump up to 16GB of RAM is worth the price of admission.

-Then, let’s talk about your processor.
-If you’ve been shopping around for a laptop for a while, you’ve likely seen plenty that advertise an Intel Core i7 or Core i9 processor, likely coupled with a four-figure price tag.
+Then, let’s talk about the best processor.
+If you’ve been shopping around for a laptop for a while, you’ve likely seen plenty that advertises an Intel Core i7 or Core i9 processor, likely coupled with a four-figure price tag.

 You don’t need one of those, either.

-For most people, an Intel Core i5 processor is going to be more than enough to get your work done, especially if you get an 8th-generation Intel Kaby Lake Refresh or Whiskey Lake Ultrabook chip.
+For most people, an Intel Core i5 processor is going to be more than enough to get your work done, especially if you get an 11th or 12th-Gen chip.
 You’ll get four cores and high enough clock speeds to power through whatever you need to do.

-And, don’t feel like you’re locked into macOS Catalina or Windows 10, either.
+And, don’t feel like you’re locked into macOS 13 Ventura or Windows 11, either.
 The best Chromebooks make for awesome general student laptops, as they pack only what’s necessary.
 If all you do for school is within a web browser, you really don’t need anything more than a Chromebook.
 Plus, there are plenty of them out there these days that have gorgeous displays that are great for catching some Netflix in your downtime.

 Blinded by science